corkami/pocs/readme.txt

  **. pdf.exe                  a tiny PE with a PDF, copying itself and launching itself under acrobat **. pdf_zip_pe.exe           see CorkaMiX

+ *.. hdrdata.exe              a PE with data between header and first section

  **. sc.exe                    simple shellcode target